-Notes: Plains Cottonwood is considered indigenous to the Garden area.
+Notes: Plains Cottonwood is considered indigenous to the Garden area and Susan Wilkins added some young plants in 2011 to enhance the tree canopy in the woodland area.
 The subspecies monilifera is found in North America in the Great Plains region and somewhat eastward, but not into the southern states where the dominant subspecies is subsp. deltoides.
 This is why the common name of Plains Cottonwood is preferred.
 In Canada the range is from British Columbia east to Ontario.
 In the U.S. the range is from the Rocky Mountain states of Montana south to New Mexico eastward as far as Texas and Oklahoma and then up to Missouri, Illinois and Wisconsin.
 There are reports of stands in several states further east but this range excludes the southern states and New England.
 Within Minnesota, it is found in most counties with a few scattered exceptions, mostly absent in the NE section.

 There are only four species of Populus that are native and commonly found in Minnesota: P. balsamifera, Balsam Poplar; P. deltoides, Plains Cottonwood; P. grandidentata, Bigtooth Aspen; and P. tremuloides, Quaking Aspen.
 Two others are reported: One is a native cross - P. X jackii, Jack's Cottonwood, which is usually sterile [The DNR does not track county populations of it]; and the other is the introduced P. alba, White Poplar.